Comparisons

 The main difference: Postman is a full API development platform with test automation, mock servers, documentation generation, and team workspaces.
 It's feature-rich but heavier (500MB+ memory, 2-3 second startup).
 Insomnia is a lightweight API client focused on manual testing with fast startup (<1 second) and clean interface.
 It uses 200-300MB memory and feels more responsive.

 For automation and CI/CD, Postman has Newman CLI for running collections in pipelines.
 Insomnia lacks built-in automation and needs plugins.
 For GraphQL testing, Insomnia's interface is cleaner with better query building and schema exploration.
-Postman handles GraphQL but the experience isn't as smooth.
+Postman handles GraphQL, but the experience is not as smooth.
 Both support REST, WebSocket, and gRPC protocols.

 Choose Postman if: You need automated testing, CI/CD integration, team collaboration, or API documentation.